arobey1/arobey1.github.io/content/python/math_operations.md

 mathjax: true
 ---

 Welcome back!
-I hope you learned something new in the previous lesson on [variables, data types, and comparison]({{< ref "/python/variables_data_types.md" >}} "Variables").
+I hope you learned something new in the previous lesson on [Variables, data types, and comparison]({{< ref "/python/variables_data_types.md" >}} "Variables").
 Today, we are going to shift our focus to math.
 And if that makes you a bit nervous, don't worry!
 We won't be doing anything complicated today.
 You'll just need the basics: addition, subtraction, exponents, and the like.

 ---